6 Must-Haves for Abandoned Cart Recovery Ads

 For anyone in the digital marketing space, the removal of third-party cookies has been a critical moment in the evolution of consumer privacy and advertising strategies.
 When Google announced its decision to begin phasing out third-party tracking cookies from its Chrome web browser in January 2020, marketers everywhere began scrambling to find alternative solutions that would allow for behavior and interest tracking across the web without infringing on customers’ privacy rights.
-With the timeline for the end of third-party cookies now set for 2023, Google is stepping forward with potential solutions that could help marketers reach customers in what they’ve called a “more privacy-first web.”
+With the timeline for the end of third-party cookies now set for second half 2024, Google is stepping forward with potential solutions that could help marketers reach customers in what they’ve called a “more privacy-first web.”

 The totality of those proposed solutions is called Google’s Privacy Sandbox.
 The Sandbox has so far generated a range of proposals from ad tech creators, developers, agencies, and other stakeholders in the marketing world.
 So far, two solutions have dominated the conversation: FLoC and Google FLEDGE.